ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

 There are roughly three transmission modes for KV cache between Prefill (P) and Decode (D) nodes, each with distinct characteristics and application scenarios:

-1. **Direct Transmission**.KV cache is transmitted directly from the High-Bandwidth Memory (HBM) of the Prefill node to the HBM of the Decode node, typically via a high-speed inter-HBM network or a direct pass-through protocol.
+1. **Direct Transmission**.
+KV cache is transmitted directly from the High-Bandwidth Memory (HBM) of the Prefill node to the HBM of the Decode node, typically via a high-speed inter-HBM network or a direct pass-through protocol.
 This approach is straightforward and efficient, making it highly suitable for scenarios with a 1:1 Prefill-to-Decode ratio (1P1D) and homogeneous P/D nodes.
 On the scheduling side, coordination is usually required: Prefill and Decode